 It turns out not to be that nice anyway.

-At the far end of the village, about 50 yards after the start of it, a path leads down to the beach, and once again I’m on the beach.
+At the far end of the village, about 50 yards after the start of it, a path leads down to the beach.
 The sand is slightly damp and hard, the easiest of all surfaces to walk on.

 There are various patches of shingle and boulder fields, mostly at the top of the beach, but the tide is out so it’s no problem, and I can walk on sand nearly all the time.
-I come across a strange sight, where a few little fish are lying on the sand.
-I can’t imagine how they got there though, they’re a long way from the sea.
+I come across a strange group of little fish, lying on the sand.
+I can’t imagine how they got there, they’re a long way from the sea.
 Perhaps they were in a pool which dried up, but it really doesn’t look like a pool would have formed here.

-Perched on top of a shingle bank is a pile of driftwood, just waiting to be set light to.
-I have a bit of history when it comes to lighting fires, although mostly before my sixth birthday (a story I won’t go into the detail of now, but suffice to say it involved a pile of burning paper on a policeman’s doorstep, in collaboration with his daughter ?).
+Perched on top of a shingle bank is a pile of driftwood, just waiting to be set on fire.
+I have a bit of history when it comes to lighting fires, although mostly before my sixth birthday (a story I won’t go into the detail of now, but suffice to say it involved a pile of burning paper on a policeman’s doorstep, in collaboration with his daughter).
 It’s something I’ve almost grown out of these days, but that pile would look great with flames…

 A guy on a quad bike comes up behind me on the path.
 He’s got two kids with him on the bike and some equipment, and it looks like he’s collecting shellfish of some type from further up the beach.